Haru Invest Review

-If you think that Haru is a good fit for you, you can give it a go with a smaller portion of your crypto holdings.
+If you think Haru is a good fit, you can give it a go with a smaller portion of your crypto holdings.

 If you think that you would prefer to explore other crypto-lending platforms with a more transparent business model, head over to our crypto-lending platform comparison.